matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 [MSC2134](https://github.com/matrix-org/matrix-doc/issues/2134).

 This proposal introduces:
+ * A v2 API prefix, with authentication, for the Identity Service
  * The `$prefix/terms` endpoint
  * The `m.accepted_terms` section in account data
+ * `POST /_matrix/client/r0/account/3pid/unbind` endpoints on the client/server
+   API

+This proposal removes:
+ * The `bind_email` and `bind_msisdn` on the Homeserver `/register` endpoint

 This proposal relies on both Integration Managers and Identity Servers being able to identity users by their MXID and store the fact that a given MXID has